 |Status of mother||Jurisdiction|

-The average birthweight of babies born to Indigenous mothers in 2010 was 3,190 grams, almost 190 grams less than the average for babies born to non-Indigenous mothers (3,376 grams) .
-Babies born to Indigenous women in 2010 were twice as likely to be of low birthweight (LBW) (12.0%) than were those born non-Indigenous women (6.0%).
-(LBW, defined as a birthweight of less than 2,500 grams, increases the risk of death in infancy and other health problems.)
+The average birthweight of babies born to Indigenous mothers in 2012 was 3,211 grams, 162 grams less than the average for babies born to non-Indigenous mothers (3,373 grams) .
+Babies born to Indigenous women in 2012 were nearly twice as likely to be of low birthweight (LBW) (11.8%) than those born to non-Indigenous women (6.0%).
+(LBW, defined as a birthweight of less than 2,500 grams, increases the risk of health problems and death in infancy.)

-The LBW proportions for babies born to Indigenous women were highest in SA (16.0%), the NT (13.8%), and WA (13.6%) .
-LBW proportions were higher for Indigenous mothers than for all mothers in all jurisdictions (Table 4).
+The proportions of LBW babies born to Indigenous women were highest in the ACT (14.9%)2, SA (14.8%), and WA (14.5%) .
+The proportions of babies of LBW were higher for Indigenous mothers than for all mothers in all jurisdictions (Table 4).

-The 2000-2001 Western Australian Aboriginal Child Health Survey (WAACHS) reported slightly higher average birthweights than the weights documented above – 3,110 grams for babies born to Indigenous mothers who used tobacco in pregnancy and 3,310 grams for those whose Indigenous mothers did not .
-The lowest average birthweights reported in the WAACHS were for babies whose Indigenous mothers used marijuana with tobacco (3,000 grams) or marijuana with both tobacco and alcohol (2,940 grams).
+The 2000-2001 Western Australian Aboriginal child health survey (WAACHS) reported slightly higher average birthweights than the weights documented above – 3,110 grams for babies born to Indigenous mothers who used tobacco in pregnancy and 3,310 grams for those whose Indigenous mothers did not .
+The lowest average birthweights reported in the WAACHS were for babies whose Indigenous mothers used marijuana with tobacco (3,000 grams), and marijuana with both tobacco and alcohol (2,940 grams).